-The process of deposition is when bedload and suspended load come to rest on the bottom of the water column in a stream channel, lake, or ocean.
-The two major factors causing deposition are decreased in stream gradient and reduction in velocity associated with a decrease in discharge or increased in cross-sectional area.
+The process of deposition occurs when bedload and suspended load come to rest on the bottom of the water column in a stream channel, lake, or ocean.
+The two major factors causing deposition are decrease in stream gradient and reduction in velocity.
+These can be associated with a decrease in discharge or increased in cross-sectional area.
 Deposition occurs temporarily in the zone of transportation such as along meandering stream point bars, floodplains, and alluvial fans (discussed later), however, ultimate deposition occurs at the mouth of the stream where it reaches a lake or ocean.
-These deposits at the mouth of a stream can form landforms such as deltas.
-Deposition at the mouth of a stream is generally the finest sediment such as fine sand, silt, and clay, because as the stream exits it channel, the energy of the water is dispersed, causing the deposition of the particles in the stream.
+These deposits at the mouth of a stream form landforms called deltas.
+Deposition at the mouth of a stream is generally of the finest sediment such as fine sand, silt, and clay, because as the stream exits it channel, the energy of the water is completely dispersed, causing the deposition of all particles in the stream.

 Equilibrium and Base Level

-All three stream zones are illustrated in the longitudinal profile of a stream which plots the elevation of the channel at all points along its course (see figure).
+All three stream zones are present in the typical longitudinal profile of a stream which plots the elevation of the channel at all points along its course (see figure).
 All streams have a long profile, some of which have been measured, plotted, and published.
 The long profile shows the stream gradient from headwater to mouth and represents the balance among erosion, transport, gradient, velocity, discharge, and channel characteristics at each point along the stream’s course.
 This balance is called equilibrium.
 When mountains are uplifted, streams become steeper which erodes downward cutting a valley.
 This uplift is balanced against downward erosion of the stream.
 Eventually, streams erode enough downward that the gradient is reduced, downward erosion slows, and the river starts to erode from side to side.
 This point is generally characterized by a stream with a floodplain .

-Another factor influencing equilibrium is the location of base level.
-The elevation of the stream’s mouth generally represents base level, that is the lowest level to which a stream can erode.
+Another factor influencing equilibrium is base level, the elevation of the stream’s mouth.
+Base level represents the lowest level to which a stream can erode.
 The ultimate base level is, of course, sea-level.
 A lake or reservoir may also represent base level for a stream entering it.
 The Great Basin of western Utah, Nevada, and parts of some surrounding states contains no outlets to the sea and provides internal base levels for streams within it.
-Base level for a stream can change if sea-level rises or falls or a natural or human-made dam is formed.
-When base level is lowered, a stream will downcut and deepen the canyon.
-When base level is raised, deposition increases along the head stream profile as the headwater area erodes back to adjust to the change and establish a new state of equilibrium.
+Base level for a stream entering the ocean can change if sea-level rises or falls or if a natural or human-made dam is added along its profile.
+When base level is lowered, a stream will downcut and deepen its channel, perhaps into a canyon.
+When base level is raised, deposition increases along the stream profile as the river adjusts to the change and establishes a new state of equilibrium.
 River equilibrium is dynamic as the river adjusts to changes in base level, tectonics, climate, precipitation, sea level, and human activities along its course.

 Floodplains, Meandering Rivers, and Natural Levees

 Meandering rivers create additional landforms as the channel migrates within the floodplain.
 Meandering rivers erode side-to-side because the highest velocity water having the most capacity to erode is located on the outside of the bend.
 Erosion of the outside of the bend of a stream channel is called a cut bank and the meander extends its loop by this erosion.
 The thalweg of the stream is the deepest part of the stream channel.
-When the channel is straight, the thalweg and highest velocity are in the center of the channel.
+In the straight parts of the channel, the thalweg and highest velocity are in the center of the channel.
 But at the bend of a meandering stream, the thalweg moves to the cut bank.
-The inside bend of the channel has the lowest stream velocity and therefore becomes the area of deposition call a point bar.
+Opposite the cutbank on the inside bend of the channel is the lowest stream velocity and therefore becomes an area of deposition call a point bar.

 Through erosion on the outsides of the meanders and deposition on the insides, the channels of meandering streams move back and forth across their floodplain over time.
 Sometimes on very broad floodplains with very low gradients, the meander bends can become so extreme that they cut across themselves at a narrow neck (see figure).
 The former channel becomes isolated from streamflow and forms an oxbow lake seen on the right of the figure.
 Eventually the oxbow lake fills in with sediment and becomes a wetland and eventually a meander scar.
 Stream meanders can migrate and form oxbow lakes in a relatively short amount of time.
-In the images, today’s Mississippi River channel is superimposed on channels from 1880 (green), 1820 (red), and 1765 (blue).
-Even earlier, prehistoric channels underlie the more recent patterns.
-An oxbow lake from 1785 is visible.
-A satellite image from 1999 shows the current course of the river and the old oxbow lake .
-Stream meanders migrate and form oxbow lakes.
-Where stream channels form geographic and political boundaries, this shifting of channels can cause conflicts. (http://www.nebraskahistory.org/publish/publicat/history/full-text/NH1973MissouriRiver.pdf).
+Where stream channels form geographic and political boundaries, this shifting of channels can cause conflicts.

 When a stream reaches a low energy body of water such as a lake or some parts of the ocean, the velocity slows and the bedload and suspended load sediment come to rest, forming a delta.
-If wave erosion from the water body is greater than deposition from the river, such as high energy waves at the mouth of the river, then deposition will not occur and a delta will not form.
-The largest and most famous delta in the United States is the Mississippi River delta formed by the Mississippi River where it flows into the Gulf of Mexico.
+If wave erosion from the water body is greater than deposition from the river, deposition will not occur and a delta will not form.
+The largest and most famous delta in the United States is the Mississippi River delta formed where the Mississippi River flows into the Gulf of Mexico.
 The Mississippi River drainage basin is the largest in North America, draining 41% of the contiguous U.S. .
-Because of the large drainage area, the river carries a large amount of sediment that is supplied to the large delta.
+Because of the large drainage area, the river carries a large amount of sediment that is supplied to the delta.
 The Mississippi River is a major shipping route and human engineering has ensured that the channel no longer meanders significantly within the floodplain.
 In addition, the river has been artificially straightened so that it meanders less and is now 229 km shorter than it was before humans began engineering it .
 Because of these restraints, the delta is now solely focused at one area and thus has created a “bird’s foot” pattern.
-The two NASA images of the delta show how the shoreline has retreated and land was inundated with water while deposition of sediment was located at end of the delta.
+These two NASA images of the delta (follow the link) show how the shoreline has retreated and land was inundated with water while deposition of sediment was located at end of the delta.
 These images have changed over a 25 year period from 1976 to 2001.
 These are stark changes illustrating sea-level rise and land subsidence from the compaction of peat due to the lack of sediment resupply .